 There are two parts to the alternating dumbbell press.
 Part one, is when you lower the weight and hold it off the upper chest while your other arm lifts the weight.
 Part two is when you push the weight upwards and lower it again.

-The first part is like an isometric hold, which strengthens your biceps, engages your forearms and wrists.
-It’s not a great hypertrophy exercise.
+The first part is like an isometric hold, which strengthens your long head bicep, engages your forearms and wrists.
+It’s not a great hypertrophy exercise for the long head bicep.
 But it definitely adds to your strength.

 The second part is a terrific triceps exercise, on par with the close-grip bench press.
 In a nutshell, it’s the whole 9-yards for your arms.
 So, this exercise is great if you want to work your triceps and biceps on the same day.